r-darwish/topgrade/README.md

 * `--no-retry` - Don't ask to retry failed steps.
 * `--disable vim` - Don't upgrade Vim/NeoVim packages or configuration files.

+`--disable` flags can also be combined like so: `--disable system vim`

 ## Customization
 You can place a configuration file at `~/.config/topgrade.toml` (on macOS `~/Library/Preferences/topgrade.toml`)..
 Here's an example: